Edgett Law Firm | November 7, 2016 | Criminal Defense

 - The police officer has reasonable belief that a search is required for their own safety and protection

 - You have been arrested and the search is based on your arrest

 Motor vehicles may be stopped if law enforcement has a reasonable suspicion that the motorist is in violation of the traffic law.
 However, if the reason for the stop is a minor traffic offense, such as speeding, then the officer isn’t permitted to search your car without more reason.
 But, if the police arrest you for conduct arising out of a traffic stop, a search may be permitted without your consent.

 If the police have towed and impounded your vehicle, they possess the power to search it.
 The reason for your car getting towed and impounded doesn’t matter.

-If you have been arrested for a crime in Plano, TX, schedule a consultation with the Law Offices of Scott Edgett today.
+If you have been arrested for a crime in Plano, TX, schedule a consultation with the Edgett Law Firm today.